Scott-Seggie/Shield_Messaging_App/README.md

 This is a mobile application developed for both Android and iOS using Flutter.

-The application is a primarily a messaging application that allows the user to send messages as well as store an emergency messesge along with the users location to when the phone is shook.
+The application is a primarily a messaging application that allows the user to send messages as well as store an emergency messesge along with the users location when the phone is shook.
 There is also fucntionality for account registration and login and setting a profile picture using the phones camera or gallery.

 The application has a Firebase backend using Cloud Firestore for storing and retrieving user data, Firebase Storage for images and makes uses of Firebase Auth to register and login in users.